cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 parameters `{env=prod, version=v1}` will run into ambiguity: those parameters can match either of the above variants of the resource.

-This situation will be avoided by requiring that **all variants of a given resource must specify constraints for the same set of keys**.
+This situation will be avoided via a best practice that all authoritative xDS servers should have **all variants of a given resource specify constraints for the same set of keys**.

-However, in order to make this work for the case where the server starts sending the constraint on the new key before all clients are sending it, we provide the `exists` matcher, which will allow the server to specify a default explicitly for clients that are not yet sending a new key.
+In order to make this work for the case where the server starts sending the constraint on the new key before all clients are sending it, we provide the `exists` matcher, which will allow the server to specify a default explicitly for clients that are not yet sending a new key.
 In this example, the server would actually have the following two
 variants: